 It’s no wonder baseboard heaters have a bad rap among parents with young kids.
 They are fastened to the wall at just the perfect height for little crawlers to explore.
 If this doesn’t present enough of a potential danger, most hot water baseboard heater covers incorporate all sorts of parts that feature sharp exposed edges.

-Initially our easy slip-on baseboard heater covers were never intended to address safety issues.
+Initially our easy slip-on baseboard heater covers were not intended to address safety issues.
 It was only after dozens of e-mails and phone calls from concerned parents that we realized the product also helped to achieve a safer baseboard heater.
 The one piece design that covers the big open gap at the top of the heater where the heat exits is the single most effective way to keep skin and a finned tube element separated.

 Electric heaters generally have a big gap at the top that runs the entire length.
 This makes the element highly visible and easily accessible to small children.
-Even though Baseboarders are not designed for electric baseboard heaters, it seems a good number of customers are using the easy slip-on cover to eliminate this danger.
-If electric heaters are to be covered, Wall brackets must always used to ensure the panel does not touch the original listed electric heater.
-Modifying a listed product in anyway can void the certification.
+Even though Baseboarders™ were not originally designed for electric baseboard heaters, it seems a good number of customers are using the easy slip-on cover to eliminate this danger.
+If electric heaters are to be covered, wall brackets may be used to ensure the panel does not touch the electric heating element.